-Clicking the block configuration button () in the admin toolbar will bring up a fly-out menu over each block on the page.
+Clicking the block configuration button ( ) in the admin toolbar will bring up a fly-out menu over each block on the page.
 Rolling over these menus will allow you to:

-- Block Settings: This brings up a dialog that allows you to manage the block settings for the block. - Block Security: This item allows you to edit the security of the block.
-This not only allows you to control who can view a block, but also who can edit and administrate blocks. - IT Move Block: Selecting this item allows you to move the block to a different zone on a page.
+- @ Edit Content: This opens the content for the block to be edited and managed. - Block Settings: This brings up a dialog that allows you to manage the block settings for the block. - Block Security: This item allows you to edit the security of the block.
+This not only allows you to control who can view a block, but also who can edit and administrate blocks. - Move Block: Selecting this item allows you to move the block to a different zone on a page.
 You can also move the block from the pages zone to the layouts zone.
 This will make the block available to each page that uses the layout. - Delete Block: For everything there is a season; a time to add and a time to delete.
 When it's time to delete, use this option.